lijumjose/VIPMP/src/pages/docs/customer_account/three_year_commit.md

 - Used to request 3YC for a customer without a commitment.
 - Used to request 3YC quantity increase for a customer with an existing commitment.
 - Overwrites existing `commitmentRequest`.
-- Cannot be requested alongside recommitmentRequest or if customer has an existing recommitmentRequest.
+- Cannot be requested alongside `recommitmentRequest` or if customer has an existing `recommitmentRequest`.
-- Does not need to include quantities for all offerTypes.
+- Does not need to include quantities for all `offerTypes`.
-- endDate will be 2 years after the current cotermDate.
+- endDate will be 2 years after the current `cotermDate`.
-  - If customer does not have a cotermDate (they have not placed an order) at the time of acceptance, the endDate will be 3 years from the acceptance date and the cotermDate will be set at that point.
+  - If the customer does not have a `cotermDate` (they have not placed an order) at the time of acceptance, the `endDate` will be 3 years from the acceptance date and the `cotermDate` will be set at that point.

 #### recommitmentRequest object